 Customers actually read them!
 According to BIA/Kelsey’s research*, 97% of people use online media when researching products or services in their local area whilst Podium’s studies* revealed that 93% of consumers say online reviews impact their purchasing decisions.

 Customers want reassurance that they’re getting what they’re searching for, and the challenge is to give them a reason to choose you over a competitor.

 How To Use Reviews To Your Advantage

 Genuine customer reviews are like gold.
-Opportunities abound and the benefits are real, but there are inevitable review scams and shonky businesses which look for shortcuts by buying fake reviews to boost the volume and rating of their reviews.
+Opportunities abound and the benefits are real, but there are inevitable scams and shonky businesses which look for shortcuts by buying fake reviews to boost their volume and rating.
 However, in my experience, the vast majority of people browsing online see through the fakes and recognise the real deal.

 Having a variety of positive reviews across a number of different platforms (Google, Facebook, Yelp and other third party sites makes your story far more believable – boosting consumer sentiment and driving sales.